McCache/McCache-for-Python/README.md

 TBD

 ## Design
 `McCache` overwrite both the `__setitem__()` and `__delitem__()` dunder methods of `OrderedDict` to shim in the communication sub-layer to sync-up the other members in the cluster.
-All changes to the cache dictonary are captured and queued up to be multicasted out.
+All changes to the cache dictionary are captured and queued up to be multicast out.
+The cache is all nodes will eventually be consistent under normal condition.

-Three deamon threads are started when this package is initialized.
+Three DAEMON threads are started when this package is initialized.
 They are:
 1. **Multicaster**. &nbsp;Whose job is to dequeue change operation messages and multicast them out into the cluster.
-2. **Listener**. &nbsp;Whose job is to listen for change operation messages multicasted by other members in the cluster.
+2. **Listener**. &nbsp;Whose job is to listen for change operation messages multicast by other members in the cluster.
-3. **Housekeeper**. &nbsp;Whose job is manage the acknowledgement of multicasted messages.
+3. **Housekeeper**. &nbsp;Whose job is manage the acknowledgement of multicast messages.

 **UPD** is unreliable.
 We have to implement a guaranteed message transfer protocol over it in `McCache`.
 We did consider TCP but will have to implement management of peer-to-peer connection manager.
-Multi-casting is implmented on top of UDP and we selected it.
+Multi-casting is implemented on top of UDP and we selected it.
 Furthermore, the nature of `McCache` is to broadcast out changes and this align well with multicasting.  `McCache` prioritize operation that mutates the cache and only acknowledged these operations.
 In the future as our knowledge expand, we can return to re-evaluate this decision.

 A message may be larger than the UDP payload size.
 Regardless, we always chunk up the message into fragments plus a header that fully fit into the UPD payload.
 Each UDP payload is made up of a fixed length header follow by a variable length message fragment.
 The message is further broken up into the key and fragment section as depicted below: